Prathamesh-chougale-17/native-wind-tanstack-orpc-template/README.md

 # Native Wind — RBAC App Template

-A concise, user-friendly overview of the app: what it does, the key features, the technology stacks that power it, and a simple architecture diagram.
+A concise, user-friendly overview of the app: what it does, key features, the technology stacks that power it, and a simple architecture diagram (Mermaid).
+This README is written for product folks, designers, and general users who want a high-level picture.

 ---

 ## What this app does (short)

-This template demonstrates role-based access control (RBAC) across a cross-platform app.
+This template demonstrates Role-Based Access Control (RBAC) across a cross-platform app.
 It supports three roles:

 - `user` — regular user features
 - `org` — organization member (access to org data)
-- `admin` — global administrator (manage orgs and users)
+- `admin` — global administrator (manage organizations and users)

 The app includes a polished UI that adapts based on the signed-in user's role, an Admin panel for organization/user management, and secure authentication.